And a FREE Editable Speech Schedule!

 - If you do any block scheduling or push-in times that have little flexibility, fill these in on your schedule now, too.

 Take the sticky notes and place them on your schedule, following these rules:

 - Never match the color of the sticky to the color of the speech slot.

-- Next do groups sessions.
-Start with the groups who have the most limited availability.
-This will typically be groups with students who have different classroom schedules (multiple schedule colors,) the largest groups, and students with the most academic level classes.
+- Next, do group sessions.
+Start with the groups that have the most limited availability.
+This will typically be the groups with students who have different classroom schedules (multiple schedule colors,) the largest groups, and students with the most academic level classes.

 - Next, do your students who have the most individual sessions, so you can spread them out over the week.